att-innovate/squanch/_sources/demos/quantum-teleportation.rst.txt

 Quantum Teleportation
 =====================

 Quantum teleportation allows two parties that share an entangled pair to transfer a quantum state using classical communication.
-This process has tremendous applicability to quantum networks, which will need to transfer fragile quantum states between distant nodes.
+This process has tremendous applicability to quantum networks, transferring fragile quantum states between distant nodes.
 Conecptually, quantum teleportation is the inverse of :ref:`superdense coding <superdenseCodingDemo>`.

 The source code for this demo is included in the `demos` directory of the SQUANCH repository.